asaf-zehavi/docker-workshop/docs/source/index.rst

 This will be tha main resource for our docker workshop - this page will guide you through the **installation** of the required software for the workshop.
 Later on, the workshop's hands-on tutorial **exercises** will also be available here, as well as their **solutions**.

+Also, check out the external links below for useful resources.

 Contents
 --------